SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/localize-web-parts.md

 > **Important:** In release builds resource files are copied only to the **./temp/deploy** folder and not to the **./dist** folder.
 When deploying your web part to production you should always use files from the **./temp/deploy** folder to ensure that you are deploying all files required by your web part.

-Examining the latest web part manifest generated in a release build, you can see that now the **greetingStrings** module contains references to all supported locales.
+Examining the latest web part manifest generated in a release build, you can see that now the **GreetingWebPartStrings** module contains references to all supported locales.

 ```json
 {